-Shorts Pleated or plain shorts only (includes soccer or basketball shorts).
+Shorts Navy only - thigh high to knee length shorts (includes soccer or basketball shorts).
 No cargo pants, board shorts or denim jean shorts will be accepted.
-No ourgo punto, sourd onorto or domini jouri onorto nin se dooopted.

-- Shirts Jade and navy polo shirt with sleeves with gold trim and school emblem - Skorts Plain navy fabric with: a) wrap around flap, or b) overskirt - Skirts Plain navy fabric.
-Girls are required to wear bike pants or sports briefs under skirts minimum mid-thigh length (not pleated netball type). - Socks Navy or white
+Trousers Shirts - Long - navy only. - Jade and navy polo shirt with long or short sleeves with gold trims and school emblem.
+Socks - Navy or white.
+GIRLS Shorts Pleated or plain shorts only (includes soccer or basketball shorts).
+No cargo pants, board shorts or denim jean shorts will be accepted.
+Shirts - Jade and navy polo shirt with sleeves with gold trim and school emblem Skorts - Plain navy fabric with: a) wrap around flap, or b) overskirt Skirts - Plain navy fabric.
+Girls are required to wear bike pants or sports briefs under skirts - minimum mid-thigh length (not pleated netball type).
+Socks - Navy or white WINTER